-A variety of exhibits and displays can provide general information, such as introducing a large project, or specific information, such as proposed land use strategies.
+A variety of exhibits and displays can provide general information, such as introducing a large project, or specific information.
 Locations for the displays include community workshops, public locations and public events designed to attract those who would not have otherwise seen it.

-Signs can be a useful means of public notice, especially for residents and neighbors of the facility or planned facility.
-A sign on the site should be large enough so that passers-by, whether on foot or in a vehicle, can read it.
-Another option is to place posters or bulletins on community bulletin boards (in community centers, town halls, grocery stores, on heavily traveled streets, etc.) where people are likely to see them.
+Signs can also be a useful means of public notice.
+Posters are usually placed on community bulletin boards in community centers, town halls, grocery stores, on heavily traveled streets, etc.